keboola/website/_platform/platform.md

   block: header-blue
   subheadline: Extend Keboola
   headline: Bring your code
-  content: Keboola is a DataHub integration & analytics platform as a service, that
+  content: Keboola is a data hub integration and analytics platform packaged as a
-    extracts, transforms and enhances data for machine or analytic consumption by providing a infrastructure for your data science team.
+    service!
+It extracts, transforms and enhances data for machine or analytic consumption by providing an infrastructure for your data science team.
 - template: article-with-perex
   block: article-with-perex
   subheadline: Power to scale